Andrei0872/andreigatej.dev-new/content/blog/webpack-what-is-a-chunk/index.md

 There are multiple ways to create a chunk:

 1. By using the `entry` option.
-Every `entry` option will result in a new chunk.
+Every file provided to the `entry` option will result in a new chunk.
 2. By using the `import()` function.
 This function allows us to create chunks and even load them dynamically (e.g. based on runtime conditions).
 3. By using certain webpack plugins, such as `SplitChunksPlugin`.